MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/warehouse-template.md

 ---
 # required metadata

-title: Set up warehouse using warehouse configuration template
+title: Set up a warehouse by using a warehouse configuration template
-description: This topic discusses how you can set up warehouse by using the warehouse configuration template.
+description: This topic explains how to set up a warehouse by using a warehouse configuration template.
 author: perlynne
 manager: AnnBe
 ms.date: 11/16/2017